Skip to content

 })

-To start using this feature on an activity, create an Intent using cardsService.addCardDigitalWalletSamsungByIntent, pass the parent_activity, the session_token, the wallet_uuid,the card_uuid, the CardBrandModel and the samsung_service_id assigned by the Samsung Pay Developers portal.
+To start using this feature with Compose, wrap AddCardDigitalWalletSamsungScreen inside a typical navigation composable, pass the session_token, the wallet_uuid,the card_uuid, the CardBrandModel, the samsung_service_id assigned by the Samsung Pay Developers portal and and the action to close the view.

 sessionToken = session_token,